engtiago/chess-online/README.md

 ## Features

-- 8x8 chess board with alternating colors
+- Chessground powered board with coordinates
-- Text based chess pieces with basic movement rules
+- `chess.js` for move validation
-- Click to select a piece and click destination square to move
+- AI opponent using `stockfish.js`
-- Simple fade animation when capturing a piece
+- Moves are made by dragging pieces and the engine replies automatically